Loading617/Mim/README.md

 # InControl
-Remote Control for IPTV Players
+Remote Control for IPTV Players for Windows